puutaro/CommandClick/USAGE.md

 Bellow, how to install `fannel`

-1. long press right bottom setting button
+1. Long press right bottom gear button
 2. click `install_fannel`
 3. You can install `fannel` by clicking.